janeyrinn/karmayoga/README.md

 Karma Yoga is an e-commerce web application developed as part of [*Code Institute, Diploma in Full Stack Software Development*](https://codeinstitute.net/full-stack-software-development-diploma/).
 It is the final milestone project in a series of four projects.
+No revenue has been generated from this site and is for project purposes only.

 The live site can be accessed [*here*](https://karmayoga-ecommerce-store.herokuapp.com/).